llm-bible/llm-bible.github.io/_publications/clark2021all.markdown

 bibkey: clark2021all
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2107.00061"}
-tags: ['GPT', 'Model Architecture', 'Training Techniques', 'Uncategorized']
+tags: ['GPT', 'Model Architecture', 'Training Techniques']
 ---
 Human evaluations are typically considered the gold standard in natural language generation, but as models' fluency improves, how well can evaluators